nucypher/nucypher/docs/source/architecture/character.rst

     :target: ../.static/img/alice_grant.svg

-Alice may have data that she wants to share and it is conceivable that she would want to classify/categorize her data according to how she intends to share it with.
+Alice may have data that she wants to share and it is conceivable that she would want to classify/categorize her data according to how she intends to share it.
 Each of these subsets should have their own set of permissions - within NuCypher this concept is called a `label`.
 Alice uses this `label`  to categorize data and she creates an asymmetric encryption key for Enrico based on the `label`.
 For example, Alice may use different `labels` and therefore different Enricos for health data, personal data, and work-related data.
 Essentially, `labels` are a way to categorize data for sharing - you